 13. Sell a Video Course/Information Product

-Basically, if your book teaches something for which there is a high ROI for the reader, you can create what amounts to an advanced version that is delivered as a video course, charge much more money for it, then use the book to push people to that course.
+If your book teaches something for which there is a high ROI for the reader, you can create what amounts to an advanced version that is delivered as a video course, charge much more money for it, then use the book to push people to that course.

-One of the main benefits is that while people will not pay more than about $25 for a book, they will often pay $500 or more for a video course of the EXACT SAME material.
+One of the main benefits is that while people will not pay more than about $25 for a book, they will often pay $500 or more for a video course of the exact same material.

-This actually is rational, because many people learn more easily from video and audio materials than they do from books.
+This is rational, because many people learn more easily from video and audio materials than they do from books.